MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 If you acquired a license for Enterprise Mobility + Security 5 (EMS 5) directly via the Office 365 portal or through the Cloud Solution Partner (CSP) licensing model and you do not have access to Azure ATP through the Microsoft Volume Licensing Center (VLSC), contact Microsoft Customer Support to obtain the process to activate Azure Advanced Threat Protection (ATP).

-## What should I do if the Azure ATP sensor or standalone sensor won’t start?
+## What should I do if the Azure ATP sensor or standalone sensor doesn't start?
 Look at the most recent error in the current error log (Where Azure ATP is installed under the "Logs" folder).

 ## How can I test Azure ATP?
-You can simulate suspicious activities which is an end to end test by doing the following:
+You can simulate suspicious activities as an end-to-end test, by running the following command:

 -  DNS reconnaissance by using Nslookup.exe